MelbourneGenomics/cpipe/README.md

 =======================

 Cpipe is a clinically focused exome sequencing pipeline developed by the Melbourne Genomics Health Alliance.

-For information on running and setting up the pipeline, please refer to the documentation on the Melbourne Genomics Development site.
-Briefly:
+Cpipe offers an industry standard variant calling pipeline with a suite of additional features needed by diagnostic laboratories added on top.

 To set up Cpipe, clone this repository and then run the install script: